COWBOYMIVINA/OCRProject2/readme.md

 csv
 os

+In order to create a virtual environment, use the following commands in Windows PowerShell: python -m venv venv venv\Scripts\activate

 Running the script.py will create a "bookstoscrape" folder in your C:\ drive, if it doesn't exist yet.
 It will also create a subfolder for each book category and will populate it with book covers in JPG format and a CSV file containing the information for each book in a given category.